See Also: Complete CV

 Recent, representative publications

 - Human Rights: The Hard Questions.
-Cambridge University Press.
-Collection of original essays co-edited and introduced with Cindy Holder, forthcoming.
+Cambridge University Press, 2013.
+Collection of original essays co-edited and introduced with Cindy Holder.

 - The Rawls Lexicon.
-Cambridge University Press.
-A comprehensive reference for Rawls scholars co-edited with Jon Mandle, forthcoming.
+Cambridge University Press, 2015.
+A comprehensive reference for Rawls scholars co-edited with Jon Mandle.

 - Coercion and the State.
-Springer Publishing.
-With Walter Riker, co-editor, 2008.
+Springer Publishing, 2008.
+Collection of original essays co-edited with Walter Riker.

 - Articles & Chapters